RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/StartFromMover.md

 *File subtag*

 Provide a JSON formatted file containing starting positions.
-This is useful if you are docking ligands into a large number of protein structures. <!--- BEGIN_INTERNAL --> The application generate\_ligand\_start\_position\_file will generate these JSON files.<!--- END_INTERNAL --> The file is of the format:
+This is useful if you are docking ligands into a large number of protein structures.
+The file is of the format:

         [
             {